Florida vs. Florida State NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida Stats and Trends

-- This season, the Gators have just two ATS wins in nine games as a favorite of 2.5 points or more.
+- This season, the Gators have just two against the spread wins in nine games as a favorite of 2.5 points or more.

-- Florida's games this year have gone over the total in four out of 11 opportunities (36.4%).
+- Florida's games this year have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).

-- Florida is 3-4 against the spread and 5-2 overall in games when it scores more than 26.7 points.
+- When Florida scores more than 26.7 points, it is 3-4 against the spread and 5-2 overall.

 - Find the latest spread and moneyline odds for Florida at SISportsbook.